Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Main result and corollaries

-where $\mx(s)$ is the set of all vanishing trajectories starting at $s$ and $w_\beta(X)$ is the weight of a trajectory $X$ as defined in Section \ref{not1}.
-Moreover, the infinite sum is absolutely convergent. \end{thm} Theorem \ref{mainthm} has a number of interesting corollaries.
+Theorem \ref{mainthm} has a number of interesting corollaries.
 The first corollary proves the `factorization property' of Wilson loops in the large $N$ limit.
 This fact is widely believed to be true in the theoretical physics community and has been the basis of many theoretical calculations (for example, \cite{bhanotetal82, eguchikawai82, gonzalez83, makeenkomigdal79}), but was lacking a rigorous proof until now. \begin{cor}[Factorization of Wilson loops] Let all notation be as in Theorem \ref{mainthm}, and suppose that $|\beta| \le \beta_0(d)$.
 Then for any non-null loops $l_1,\ldots, l_n$,

 In particular, for any loop $l$, $\smallavg{(W_l/N)^2}_{\Lambda_N, N, \beta}$ has the same limit as $\smallavg{W_l/N}_{\Lambda_N, N, \beta}^2$ when $N\ra\infty$ and $|\beta|\le \beta_0(d)$, implying that the random variable $W_l/N$ converges in probability to the (deterministic) limit of $\smallavg{W_l}/N$ given in Theorem~\ref{mainthm}. \end{cor} A second corollary that follows from Theorem \ref{mainthm} is the so-called `Wilson area law upper bound' in the large $N$ limit.
 A lattice gauge theory is said to obey the area law upper bound if